amarinjs/sitio/_posts/2019-12-12-Netbrain-all-in-two.md

 | Redis uses SSL         | no |
 |-----------------+------------|

+**Note:** The passwords are all the same and correspond to the "admin" name created for NetBrain

 NetBrain Web API service URL:   http://x.x.x.x/ServicesAPI

 Do you want to continue using these parameters? [yes]